-The ANPR identifies a number of NAICS codes as susceptible to combustible dust hazards, placing 426,000 facilities and 16 million workers in the affected category.
-The attached chart shows the potentially far reaching effects of the final OSHA standard.
+The ANPR identified a number of NAICS codes as susceptible to combustible dust hazards, placing 426,000 facilities and 16 million workers in the affected category.
+The attached chart shows the potentially far reaching effects of the OSHA standard.

 Current State Regulations